Minnesota Golden Gophers football: Wisconsin

 The Minnesota-Wisconsin rivalry is the most-played rivalry in the NCAA Division I Football Bowl Subdivision.
 The winner of the game receives Paul Bunyan's Axe, a tradition that started in 1948 after the first trophy, the Slab of Bacon, disappeared.
 Minnesota dominated the series for most of the first half of the 20th century, and Wisconsin similarly dominated the series from the early 1990s until 2018, accruing a 14-game win streak for the Badgers which gave Wisconsin its first-ever lead in the series in 2017.
-The series is even with a record of 63–63–8 through the 2024 season.
+Minnesota currently leads the series with a record of 64–63–8 through the 2025 season.

 Iowa

 The winner of the game is awarded the Floyd of Rosedale, 98 lb (44 kg) a bronze pig trophy.
 The trophy began in 1935, when, in an effort to deescalate tensions between the two teams and fan bases, Minnesota Governor Floyd Olson bet Iowa Governor Clyde L. Herring a prize hog against an Iowa prize hog that Minnesota would win the game.
 After Minnesota's victory, Governor Herring obtained a pig donated by Rosedale Farms and named the hog after Governor Olson, giving birth to Floyd of Rosedale.
 Minnesota leads the series with Iowa 63–53–2 through the 2024 season.